gayatori-san/unprof_pyai_1/README.md

 ## ⚙️ Local Installation

-Python 3 comes pre-installed on most Linux distributions.
+Python 3 comes pre-installed on Ubuntu.
 Follow these quick steps to get the script running on your local machine.

 **1. Open your terminal**
 Use the shortcut `Ctrl` + `Alt` + `T`.